stamby/md-to-html/README.md

  - Inline HTML is likely never to be supported.
 You can add three backticks *(\`\`\`)* at each end of the block instead.
  - Every word surrounded by two colons *(:likethis:)* is assumed to be an emoji and thus becomes a unicode star.
+ - Links that are referenced by using brackets are not supported.

 ## How to try this script